Configuring the Cato Browser Extension

 This section is a high-level overview of the process to configure the Browser Extension for your account.
 The first two steps are configured by the CMA admin, and the third step is completed by your users with unmanaged devices.

-1. (Optional) If you want to use SSO to authenticate, enable SSO for the Cato Browser Extension.
+1. (Optional) For SSO authentication, enable SSO for the Cato Browser Extension.

 2. Define the rules for the Browser Extension in the Client Connectivity Policy to determine which users are allowed to connect via the extension.